Community is our Core Value

 Messy Church: St. Anne's offers Messy Church as a weekday after-school activity for children and their families.

 In COVID times, Messy Church is now weekly!
-We meet on Zoom every Thursday, 5-6 p.m.
+We meet on Zoom every fourth Tuesday of the month, 5-6 p.m.
 We hold one live in-person Messy Church each month (following all coronavirus protocols).

 English Coffee * 英式咖啡